 ‘Will you look at these, please?’
 He pulled the bottom drawer out slowly.

-Inside were a variety of unusual things, feathers, bones, and small dolls, which he proceeded to take out and show her one by one.
+Inside was a variety of unusual things, feathers, bones, and small dolls, which he proceeded to take out and show her one by one.
 Some of the items seemed to be daubed with blood.
 Sarah knew at once what it was.
 Witchcraft.

 ‘Where have they come from?’ she asked.